 The bow thruster aids in maneuvering your boat.
-The engines can control the direction of the stern while the bow thruster drives the bow.
+The engines can control the direction of the stern while the bow thruster moves the bow side to side.
 Use the joystick control located at the helm to control the bow thruster by pushing the joystick in the direction you want the bow to move.
 The emergency shut-off switch provides a simple method to quickly disconnect power from the bow thruster motor.
 Depress this button to disengage the thruster in the event of an emergency.